dmx-systems/dmx-documentation/docs/devel.rst

 * Will it have a back-end portion?
 * Will it have a front-end portion?
 If yes:

     * Will it extend the DMX Webclient (or a custom front-end)?
-Or
+Or:
     * Will it create a custom front-end

 Note: the "plugin type" is nothing explicit.
 You effectively change a plugin's type by adding/removing the respective portions/assets to/from it.